johannes85/bloenk-software/README.md

 * BloenkExampleBatteryLevel: Short example about how to use Blönk as battery indicator for a laptop
 * BloenkExampleVuMeter: Short example about how to use Blönk to visualize music
 * BloenkForLync: Integration of Blönk in the Microsoft Lync client (status display and call/message notifier)
+* BloenkJenkins: Application demonstrating how to display the status of Jenkins jobs with Blönk
-* BloenkPresentation: A application I used to demonstrate Blönk
+* BloenkPresentation: An application I used to demonstrate Blönk
 * BloenkTest: Application demonstrating many features of Blönk